DrJupiter/ML-OPS-FINAL-24/README.md

 ## Key Features

-- **Q&A Section:** Answers to specific project-related questions are embedded within the markdown file, facilitating auto-generation of the final report.
+- **Q&A Section:** Answers to specific project-related questions are embedded within the [reports markdown file](./reports/README.md), facilitating auto-generation of the final report.
 - **Project Checklist:** Detailed weekly checklist ensuring comprehensive project execution, from initial setup to deployment and monitoring.
 - **Group Information:** Specific details about the group members and their contributions.